InteraqtDev/interaqt/packages/runtime/temp/runtime.api.md

     callActivityInteraction(activityCallId: string, interactionCallId: string, activityId: string | undefined, interactionEventArgs: InteractionEventArgs): Promise<InteractionCallResponse>;
     // (undocumented)
     callbacks: Map<any, Set<SystemCallback>>;
-    // Warning: (ae-forgotten-export) The symbol "InteractionEventArgs" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "InteractionCallResponse" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)